If you've never baked gluten-free before, we highly recommend using Bob's Red Mill 1:1 Gluten Free Baking Flour Blend for this recipe.

 If you're using a different blend, double check the ingredients.
 If it doesn’t contain xanthan gum (or another binding ingredient like guar gum or psyllium husks), we recommend adding 1/2 teaspoon of xanthan gum to ensure success.

-8 Bake the brownies for 30 to 35 minutes, or until the edges are set and no longer jiggly.
-The tops of the brownies will still feel very soft and may even be bubbling a little; they’ll firm up as they cool.
+7 Bake the cookie: Bake for 20 to 22 minutes, or until outer edges are golden brown.
+The cookie will still feel soft and even a little wet to the touch, but it’ll firm up as it cools.